-Q15.
-I am a manufacturer of a medical device and use a distributer of my medical device who 'owns' the listing.
-I want to change my distributer but do not want to lose the Part IX listing, what do I need to do?
+Q19.
+I am a manufacturer of a medical device and use a distributor of my medical device who 'owns' the listing.
+I want to change my distributor but do not want to lose the Part IX listing, what do I need to do?